Canon T6i vs Nikon D7100

 It is notable that the T6i offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the D7100 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D7100 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D7100 Manual.

 So what conclusions can be drawn?
 Is the Canon T6i better than the Nikon D7100 or vice versa?
 The listing below highlights the relative strengths of the two models.